 Students who have approved academic accommodations must make arrangements to use those accommodations directly with the instructor no later than the last day of class.
 Students approved for extra time will receive that time at the tail end of the morning exam period or before the beginning of the afternoon exam period (for example, ending at 1:30 PM for a morning exam or beginning at 12:30 PM for an afternoon exam).
 Students approved for a low-distraction testing location should reserve that space during the last week of classes (following instructions distributed by Director of Disability Resources Lauren Kozak.

 Washington and Lee University makes reasonable academic accommodations for qualified students with disabilities.
-All undergraduate accommodations must be approved through the Office of the Dean of the College.
-Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the (fall or winter) term and schedule a meeting outside of class time to discuss accommodations.
+All undergraduate accommodations must be approved through the Title IX Coordinator and Director of Disability Resources, Elrod Commons 212, (540) 458-4055.
+Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the term and schedule a meeting outside of class time to discuss accommodations.
 It is the student’s responsibility to present this paperwork in a timely fashion and to follow up about accommodation arrangements.
-Accommodations for test-taking should be arranged with the professor at least a week before the date of the test or exam.
+Accommodations for test-taking must be arranged with the professor at least a week before the date of the test or exam, including finals.

 Basic Java syntax and semantics